aviad-git/DataNotebooks/titration_of_rate_bug/README.md

 # Titration of Rate 16.50 Bug Analysis

-This notebook analyzes the impact of the Medium Titration bug introduced in software version 16.50 for infusion pumps.
-It covers:
+This notebook investigates the impact of the Medium Titration bug introduced in software version 16.50 for infusion pumps, with a focus on comparative event analysis and visualization.
+The workflow includes:

-- Data import and preprocessing for treatments and event logs
+- Importing and preprocessing treatment and event log data
-- Identification of affected pumps and treatments
+- Identifying affected pumps and treatments
-- Extraction and alignment of key event codes (e.g., rate changes, authorization failures)
+- Extracting and aligning key event codes (e.g., rate changes, authorization failures)
-- Assignment of state flags (Medium Titration, authorization level, mode, software version)
+- Assigning state flags (Medium Titration, authorization level, mode, software version)
-- Mapping of events to treatments and software versions
+- Mapping events to treatments and software versions
-- Comparative analysis of alarm/event distributions between SW 16.20 and 16.50
+- Generating summary tables for infusions, rate changes, password fail counts, and probabilities by version
+- Visualizing the distribution of password fail modes by software version (grouped bar plots)
+- Analyzing customer account associations for password failures
-- Statistical testing (Z-test) of differences in password fail rates
+- Performing statistical testing (Z-test) of differences in password fail rates
-- Visualization of mode distributions and customer account associations
-- Summary of findings and conclusions
+- Summarizing findings and conclusions

-The notebook is intended for technical and clinical analysts investigating the scope and impact of the titration bug, and for generating publication-quality plots and tables.
+The notebook is designed for technical and clinical analysts investigating the scope and impact of the titration bug, and for generating publication-quality tables and visualizations.

-The data used in this analysis can be found in: [TBD]
+**Note:** Data paths and account mapping resources should be updated as needed for your environment.